awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam.md

 }
 ```

-The preceding policy can be simplified in practice:
+The preceding policy can be simplified in practice\.

 ```
 {